espruino/BangleApps/apps/gipy/README.md

 ### Lost

-If you stray away from path we will rescale the display to continue displaying nearby segments and display the direction to follow as a purple segment.
+If you stray away from path we will display the direction to follow as a purple segment.
 Your main position will also turn to purple.

 Note that while lost, the app will slow down a lot since it will start scanning all possible points to figure out where you are.
 On path it just needed to scan a few points ahead and behind.